KaixoCode/Mixijo/README.md

    ...
 }
 ```

-## Shortkeys
-I couldn't be bothered to add buttons to the UI, so there's some shortkeys for certain actions:

-`CTRL + S` Save the current routing (also happens on close and when you modify the routing)

-`CTRL + SHIFT + R` Refresh the settings and reopen all the device

-`CTRL + R` Refresh settings without reopening all the devices

-`CTRL + C` Hide/show the console window

-`CTRL + I` Open the ASIO control panel

-`CTRL + L` List information about the current device

 ## Custom Buttons
 In the buttons array of the json you can link midi buttons to executable files, here's an example: